Written by: Bonnie Feldman, DDS, MBA, Ellen M. Martin, Hailey Motooka, Sarah Hinton

 Definition: Autoinflammatory diseases (AIDs) refer to a group of rare and hereditary diseases characterized by recurrent inflammation in the absence of infection, without the unusual presence of antibodies or antigen-specific T-cells typical of autoimmune diseases.

-To simplify, in autoinflammatory diseases, the innate immune system reacts without known cause and with ineffective control.
+Simply put, the innate immune system reacts without known cause and with ineffective control in autoinflammatory disease.
 As a primary level response, the innate reaction uses white blood cells and acute inflammation to attack unknown “invaders” but is over-reactive, ill-defined, and poorly regulated, that is, the system does not return to calm normalcy once the trigger is removed.

 Some examples of autoinflammatory diseases are: